cmaseattle/instagram-grid/README.md

 **container**
 `container` defines the element ID you wish to add your feed to. **Must** be an ID

-**client_id**
+**access_token**
-`client_id` defines your client ID obtained from the instagram API.
-No authentication needed, just a quick API key.
-Follow [these steps](https://github.com/svmatthews/instagram-access-token-generation).
+`access_token` defines your access token obtained from the instagram API.
+Follow [these steps](https://www.instagram.com/developer/authentication/) to get an access token from Instagram

 **userID**
 `userID` defines the specific account from which you are getting the images from.
 This can be any public instagram account.
 To obtain the userID from an account, you can [enter the username on this website](http://jelled.com/instagram/lookup-user-id#) and get the key back. *Should be a string value, but an integer will work as well*.